By: Jon Rappoport – January 29, 2013

 ADD and ADHD, for which no organic causes have ever been found, are touted as a disease, conditions that afflict the young, causing hyperactivity, unmanageability, and learning problems.
 Of course, when you name a disorder or a syndrome and yet can find no single provable organic cause for it, you have nothing more than a loose collection of behaviors with an arbitrary title.

 Dr. Peter Breggin, referring to an official directory of psychiatric disorders, the DSM-III-R, writes that withdrawal from amphetamine-type drugs, including Ritalin, can cause “depression, anxiety, and irritability as well as sleep problems, fatigue, and agitation.”
 Breggin then remarks, “The individual may become suicidal in response to the depression.”

-A firm and objective medical review needs to be done in all of the school shootings, to determine how many of the shooters were on or had at one time been on, Ritalin.
+A firm and objective medical review need to be done in all of the school shootings, to determine how many of the shooters were on or had at one time been on Ritalin.

 In his landmark classic, Toxic Psychiatry, Dr. Breggin discusses the subject of drug combinations: “Combining antidepressants [e.g., Prozac, Luvox] and psychostimulants [e.g., Ritalin] increases the risk of cardiovascular catastrophe, seizures, sedation, euphoria, and psychosis.
 Withdrawal from the combination can cause a severe reaction that includes confusion, emotional instability, agitation, and aggression.”

 Children are frequently medicated with this combination, and when we highlight such effects as aggression, psychosis, and emotional instability, it is obvious that the result is pointing toward the very real possibility of violence.